 Uber’s long, long list of problems got a little longer this week.

 First, the National Transportation Safety Board investigation of the fatal crash involving a self-driving Uber and a pedestrian in Tempe, Arizona confirmed what we already knew: the software powering Uber’s autonomous cars is deeply flawed.
+Which could lead to more people getting involved in uber accidents.
+This is something that should be avoided since it could result in injury (or even death).
+If you have recently been involved in an uber accident then you should make sure to make use of someone like these rideshare car accident lawyers to help you get any compensation that you deserve.

 The self-driving system data showed that the vehicle operator intervened less than a second before impact by engaging the steering wheel.
 The vehicle speed at impact was 39 mph.
 The operator began braking less than a second after the impact.
 The data also showed that all aspects of the self-driving system were operating normally at the time of the crash, and that there were no faults or diagnostic messages. [emphasis ours]